lifemapper/LmQGIS/docs/README.txt

 ------------------
 New experiment MultiSps folder in tools directory is a new organizational strucure for all MultiSps functionality in one dialog but still follows MVC code pattern.
 This will replace close to 1/3 or more of existing code.
-It is organized by "page" of functionality, e.g. (Stats subfolder) will contain both controller and ui for access stats.
+It is organized by "page" of functionality, e.g. (Stats subfolder) will contain both controller and ui for access to stats outputs.

 Operational Details